kolchfa-aws/test-repo/test-spell.md

 # Getting started

-Query domain specific language (DSL) is a query language.
+Query Domain Specific Language (DSL) is a query language.
 Query DSL is used in OpenSearch.

 - [About OpenSearch]({{site.url}}{{site.baseurl}}/opensearch/)
 - [Quickstart]({{site.url}}{{site.baseurl}}/quickstart/)